Study for a PhD by blended learning

-The blended learning PhD programmes are offered part-time via blended learning over 5 years.
-Years 1 and 2 will involve online taught modules including research skills, ethical considerations, work and health, health theories, research and practice.
-From Year 3, students undertake a research study, which will conclude with the submission of a thesis that makes an original contribution to knowledge.
+Our PhD programmes are offered part-time via blended learning (a mixture of online and annual residential academies) over a minimum of four and maximum of seven years.
+Years 1 and 2 involve online, taught modules including research skills, ethical considerations, health theories, and modules addressing philosophical issues, research design and systematic literature reviewing.
+From Year 3, students undertake an independent research study, which will conclude with the submission of a thesis that makes an original contribution to knowledge.

 These PhD programmes provide the opportunity for future leaders in a range of health contexts to gain core research skills, as well as a deeper and more critical insight into health theory, translational research, and how this impacts on policy and practice.
-The programme will equip people working in the health field to undertake advanced study, including clinical work, education, research, health and safety, human resources, management, policy and advocacy.
+The programme will equip people working in health and related fields to undertake advanced study, including clinical work, education, research, pharmacological industry, health and safety, human resources, management, policy and advocacy - among others.

 Who should apply?

-The PhD programmes will be of interest to people with a relevant background who are working, or aspire to work, in the field of health economics, mental health, public health, organisational health and palliative care, and who wish to engage in a higher level of education and gain advanced research skills.
+Our PhD programmes will be of interest to people with a relevant background who are working, or aspire to work, in the field of ageing and dementia, health economics, mental health, public health, organisational health and palliative care, and who wish to engage in a higher level of education and gain advanced research skills.
 The PhD is international in focus and not restricted to any one professional group or discipline, appealing to individuals from a variety of backgrounds.

 How to apply

 The standard minimum entry requirements are normally an upper second class honours degree, or a good Masters in an appropriate subject, and relevant work experience.
-Potential applicants are encouraged to produce a detailed outline description of their intended research topic.
-The research proposal should then be submitted together with an online application for admission.
-Information on the application process can be found at:http://www.lancaster.ac.uk/study/postgraduate/how-to-apply-for-postgraduate-study/
+Applicants are encouraged to produce an outline description of their intended research topic and a short personal statement detailing their motivation for undertaking a PhD.
+These documents should then be submitted together with an online application in order for admission to the programme to be considered.
+Information on the application process can be found at: http://www.lancaster.ac.uk/study/postgraduate/how-to-apply-for-postgraduate-study/